rhyslwells/Data-Archive/content/standardised/Difference between snowflake to hadoop.md

 - **Hadoop**: A tech company needing to process and analyze massive amounts of log data for machine learning models might use Hadoop due to its ability to handle large-scale data processing and diverse data types.

-In summary, Snowflake and Hadoop are both powerful tools for managing and analyzing data, but they are optimized for different types of workloads and use cases.
-Snowflake excels in ==cloud-based data warehousing== and real-time analytics, while Hadoop is suited for ==large-scale data processing== and storage in a distributed environment.